wentasah/novaboot/README.md

 for `load` keyboard except that the command's output is not redirected to a file.
 The ordering of commands is the same as they appear in the novaboot script.

+Lines starting with `uboot` represent U-Boot commands that are sent to the target if **--uboot** option is given.
+Having a U-Boot line in the novaboot script is the same as passing an equivalent **--uboot-init** option to novaboot.

 Example (Linux):